-Our original plan was to visit Crater Lake National Park as a day trip from Portland but after I drilled into the drive time a bit more, it was obviously that a day trip from Portland was not feasible (eight hours round trip drive time).
+Our original plan was to visit Crater Lake National Park as a day trip from Portland but after I drilled into the drive time a bit more, it was obvious that a day trip from Portland was not feasible (eight hours round trip drive time).
 And coming off a very long road trip (24 hours) from Minneapolis to Seattle three days before departing for Oregon, I was trying to minimize the number of hours in the car.

 We revised our plan and decided to spend our first night in Bend, drive to Crater Lake early the following morning and then drive to Portland thereafter.
 This revised plan was still five-and-a-half hours of driving that day but still far less than what would have been required as a day trip from Portland.

 Bend is lovely.
 So lovely.
 It’s a small town of about 90,000 residents and is growing rapidly.
 It’s a “college town” and has a cute Main St. It’s got good restaurants, good coffee shops, friendly folk, and a massive beer scene.
 Our only mistake with this trip to Oregon is that we did not stay in Bend the whole time.
 There is so much to do in Bend.
 Hiking.
 Cycling.
 Kayaking.
 Beer drinking.

 Protip: One of the last remaining Blockbuster Video stores is in Bend, OR.